khalyomede/odata-query-parser/README.md

 **parameters**

 - string `$url`: The URL to parse the query strings from.
-It should be a "complete" or "full" URL, which means that `http://example.com` will pass while `example.com` will not pass
+It should be a "complete" or "full" URL, which means that `https://example.com` will pass while `example.com` will not pass
-- bool `$withDollar`: Set it to false if you want to parse query strings without having to add the `$` signs before each keys.
+- bool `$withDollar`: Set it to false if you want to parse query strings without having to add the `$` signs before each key.

 **returns**